michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0050.md

 - n: a drug that is available only with written instructions from a doctor or dentist to a pharmacist
 - adj: available only with a doctor's written prescription
 ### Family
+- prescription: nonprescription, prescriptions+
-prescription: nonprescription, prescriptions+;prescribe: prescribed, prescribes, prescribing, prescription, prescriptive;prescriptive: prescriptively
+- prescribe: prescribed, prescribes, prescribing, prescription, prescriptive
+- prescriptive: prescriptively
 ### Examples
 - Prescription treatments might include a topical ­anti-inflammatory cream or an oral antibiotic for more-severe inflammation and redness.
 - There are also several agents dedicated to working pharmaceutical diversion cases in which people are doctor shopping or prescriptions are being forged.